Continuity properties of measurable group cohomology: Introduction

 In comparing $\rmH_\m^\ast$, $\rmH^\ast_\rm{cts}$, $\rmH^\ast_\rm{ss}$ and $\rmH^\ast_\rm{Seg}$, one should note that each has the virtue of being the unique solution to a universal problem --- namely an effaceable cohomological functor on its category of definition.
 Indeed, for comparing just $\rmH^\ast_\m$ and $\rmH^\ast_\rm{cts}$ one may choose the categories to be the same, and the difference appears only in what are the permitted `short exact sequences' to which the functor must assign long exact sequences.
 (Hence this difference is very much in the spirit of `relative homological algebra': see, for instance, Section VI.2 of Brown~\cite{Bro82} for a more classical example.)

 In the case of $\rmH_\m^\ast(G,\cdot)$ this category is $\sfP(G)$ and all short exact sequences as in~(\ref{eq:sh-ex}) are allowed.
 This provides the natural setting for applications to functional analysis or representation theory, and so from the viewpoint of such applications the measurable-cochains theory is distinguished.
 It also has the virtue of having an equivalent definition without mention of cocycles in terms of equivalence classes of Yoneda-type multiple extensions of elements of $\sfP(G)$.
 However, one disadvantage of $\rmH_\m^\ast$ is that computations of it are quite difficult in degrees greater than two.
 On the other hand $\rmH^\ast_\rm{ss}$, while it enjoys its universal property only in a more abstract category of semi-simplicial sheaves, is defined using a spectral sequence in sheaf cohomology that is already a powerful computational tool.
 Similarly $\rmH^\ast_\rm{cs}$, which has no obvious universality properties, can sometimes be computed very readily using tools from algebraic topology (as in~\cite{HofMos73}, for example).
-Hence our Theorems E and F, which expand the known areas of agreement between $\rmH_\m^\ast$, $\rmH^\ast_\rm{ss}$ and $\rmH^\ast_\rm{cs}$, strengthen the usefulness of all three theories.
+Hence Theorem E, which expands the known areas of agreement between $\rmH_\m^\ast$, $\rmH^\ast_\rm{ss}$ and $\rmH^\ast_\rm{cs}$, strengthens the usefulness of all three theories.

-In fact, in the present paper we will already make use of this connexion in the proofs of some parts of Theorem D. This does not make the relationship between Theorem D and Theorems E and F circular: rather, we will first prove some special cases of the latter results without using the LHS spectral sequence, then use these to obtain Theorem D, and then with this in hand return to more general cases of Theorems E and F.
+In fact, in the present paper we will already make use of this connexion in the proofs of some parts of Theorem D. This does not make the relationship between Theorem D and Theorem E circular: rather, we will first prove some special cases of Theorem E without using the LHS spectral sequence, then use these to obtain Theorem D, and then with this in hand return to more general cases of Theorem E.